Laserfiche/lf-ui-components/README.md

 npm run test
 ```

-This will launch a Chrome browser and run all projects, starting with the first.
-You can press Ctrl+C in the console to run the next project.
+This will launch a Chrome browser and run all projects.
+Press Ctrl+C in the console to run the next project.

 You can also run a specific project, for example: `npm run test ui-components`.
 For more details on how to run specific components or tests, visit the karma test documentation.